5 Lead Generation Tactics that Can Boost your Sales ROI

 - Ease of use on your website and optimization for mobile

-- Useful, engaging content that directly speaks to your customer’s needs and aspirations, and not just a broad, non-targeted claim.
+- Practical, engaging content that directly speaks to your customer’s needs and aspirations, and not just a broad, non-targeted claim.

-Content is more than just text and graphics on a page.
-It’s every interaction between your company and your customer.
-Content determines the experience of your brand.
-Always think of the leads whom you are inviting to interact with you: what experience do you want to create for your prospects?
+Content is the first conversation between your company and your customer.
+It determines the experience of your brand when you can’t be there.
+Think of the leads you are inviting to interact with you: what experience do you want to create for your prospects?
 How can you create an experience that will lead them to talk to you and partner with you?

 Webinars are increasingly becoming an effective way to elicit interaction and feedback from your prospects.
 If you want high-quality, high-profile leads, this is the way to go.
 What makes webinars popular and can encourage your customer to engage with you is the live interaction with a subject-matter expert.
-Reading blogs and watching videos can be fun and informative, but nothing still beats having a conversation with a respected thought leader on screen about a topic that is important to your customer.
-Two elements in that scenario are appealing to your customers: the spontaneity of the exchange, and the authority of the speaker who might give information that they might not be able to get anywhere else.
+Reading blogs and watching videos can be fun and informative.
+However, nothing still beats conversing with a respected thought leader on-screen about an important topic to your customer.
+Your customers will appreciate two elements in that scenario—one, the spontaneity of the exchange, and two, the access to proprietary information unavailable elsewhere.

 As Neil Patel puts it, webinars can present solutions to your audience’s dilemma, and build trust and credibility for your brand especially during the middle of the funnel of your customer’s journey.